bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Cool Applications of Closures

-In this example we use closure to scope the argument `id`, this allows us to increment it and give a unique id to each item within the array of objects.
+In this example we use closure to scope the argument `id` (returning an anonymous function), this allows us to increment it and give a unique id to each item within the array of objects.
 Normally for each item `id` would be  re-initialized every time through.
-Instead, we use closure to return the inner function and scope the `id` argument.
-This allows us to increment it.
+Instead, we use closure to return the inner function and scope the `id` argument from its parent.
+This allows us to increment it, just like we did with the `counter()` examples.
 If we did not do this, `id` would be equal to `0` for each item in the array of objects.
 Remember, we can essentially think of an argument passed to any function as a declared variable and treat it as such.

 ![f](https://imgur.com/sYA9PjA.png)